 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear, or experience its effects.
+Children may be abused in a family or in an institutional or extra-familial contexts by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults, or by another child or children.

-Staff: refers to all those working for or on behalf of the setting in either a paid or voluntary capacity, full time or part time.
+Staff: refers to all those working for or on behalf of the setting in either a paid or voluntary capacity, full time, or part time.
 This includes parents, Owners, Committee members and Trustees.
 It also includes child-minding assistants or co-childminders working together in a child-minding setting.

 Child: refers to all children who have not yet reached the age of 18.
-On the whole, this will apply to children from our own setting; however the policy will extend to visiting children from other establishments, teenage parents and children on work experience placements.
+On the whole, this will apply to children from our own setting; however, the policy will extend to visiting children from other establishments, teenage parents, students, and children on work experience placements.

-Parent: refers to birth parents and other adults who are in a parenting role e.g. carers, step-parents, foster parents, grandparents and adoptive parents.
+Parent: refers to birth parents and other adults who are in a parenting role e.g., carers, stepparents, foster parents, grandparents, and adoptive parents.